Table of Contents

 This type of research or analysis is conducted in any workplace to ensure the safety of employees.
 The ultimate goal behind workplace due diligence is to identify potential hazards and to take precautionary measures to avoid them.
 This type of due diligence is essential as it can improve employee safety and increase business efficiency.

 One of the best examples of due diligence is buying a property after thorough inspection to avoid financial risks in the future.
-Another example of due diligence in researching and analyzing the significant aspects of the targeted firm before a merger or acquisition.
+Another example of due diligence in researching and analysing the significant aspects of the targeted firm before a merger or acquisition.